IMERSS/r-scrollytelling-template/README.md

 * node and npm for your platform, installed according to [node's instructions](https://nodejs.org/en/download/).

-Rather than doing this reknitting yourself, you could enlist a friendly developer to do these actions for you and commit to your repository.
+Rather than doing this yourself, you could enlist a friendly developer to do these actions for you and commit to your repository.
 Before long, this repository will contain automatic actions to do this using [GitHub Actions](https://github.com/features/actions).